artisanwebworks/autocrud/README.md

 # Auto-CRUD
-Providing default CRUD for Eloquent models and the Laravel Framework
+Providing default CRUD API implementation for Eloquent models and the Laravel Framework